peerkar/liferay-gsearch/README.md

 ### Step 3.1 - Configure Asset Publisher Page

-1. Create a page and put there an Asset Publisher portlet to show any contents that are not boud to any layout (page).
+1. Create a page and put there an Asset Publisher portlet to show any contents that are not bound to any layout (page).
 By default this pages' friendlyUrl should be "/viewasset".
 Typically, you would configure this page to be hidden from navigation menu.
 2. In the portlet configuration, in Control Panel -> Configuration -> System Settings -> Other -> Gsearch Configuration, point "Asset Publisher page friendly URL" to the friendly of of the page you just created.

 ### Step 3.2 - Suggester Sample Configuration